kaeeraa/kaede/docs/CONTRIBUTING.md

 Kaede has two built-in plugin repositories.

 The first one is a [Kaede Add-ons User Repository (KAUR)](https://github.com/kaede-basement/kaur), similar to [AUR](https://aur.archlinux.org/) and [nixpkgs](https://github.com/NixOS/nixpkgs).
-That repository contains user published extensions.
+This repository contains user published extensions.

 The second one is a [trusted-extensions repository](https://github.com/kaede-basement/trusted-extensions).
 I publish my extensions there.
 Others may publish there too, but only by contacting me.
 A plugin publisher must provide me the plugin source code and build manuals.
 I will manually review the provided code and provide the feedback if something is not good.
 The reviewing procedure will happen each time a plugin publisher wants to update their extension in the repository.